conda-forge/conda-forge.github.io/src/maintainer/knowledge_base.rst

 There are only very few situations where dependencies installed by yum are acceptable.
 These cases include

-  - satisfying the requirements of :term:`CDT` packages
+  - satisfying the requirements of :term:`CDT` packages during test phase
   - installing packages that are only required for testing